Andre601/mkdocs-materialx/docs/contributing/requesting-a-change.md

 ### Description

 Next, provide a detailed and clear description of your idea.
-Explain why your idea is relevant to Material for MkDocs and must be implemented here and not in one of its dependencies:[^2]
+Explain why your idea is relevant to MaterialX for MkDocs and must be implemented here and not in one of its dependencies:[^2]

   [^2]: